-Most European countries are slowly adopting the commercial Halloween festivity that is well-known in the US.
+The commercial Halloween festivity that is well-known in the US is being slowly adopted by most most European countries that celebrate Halloween.
 Despite this, Halloween parties and costumes are most common amongst younger generations of Europeans whilst older generations still follow their own national traditions.

 It is worth mentioning that most of the traditionally catholic countries in Europe celebrate either All Saints’ Day (1st of November) or All Souls’ Day (2nd of November) or even both in some cases.

 Some Austrians will leave bread, water and a lighted lamp on the table before going to sleep on Halloween night as they believe that these three things welcome the souls of their beloved dead which on this night can come back from the other world.

 In the Czech Republic, chairs are placed by the fireplace on Halloween night.
 There will always be one chair per living family member and another for every spirit.

 Estonian folktales make the 1st of November one of the creepiest days of the year, as it is the day when ghosts wander into churches and celebrate a mass with a ghost priest.

 In France, and other European countries, people used to think that on Halloween night all the spirits of the dead would roam across our world.
 Traditionally, French bellmen would ring a bell and tell people that the spirits were about to arrive!